List of UK top-ten singles in 1963: Songs from films

 Original songs from various films entered the top 10 throughout the year.
 These included "Summer Holiday" (from Summer Holiday), "Theme from The Legion's Last Patrol (Concerto disperato)" (The Legion's Last Patrol), "She Loves You" (A Hard Day's Night), "You'll Never Walk Alone" (Carousel) and "Dominique" (The Singing Nun).

 Additionally, a melody used in "Never on Sunday" was turned into a hit single recorded by Brenda Lee as "All Alone Am I".
-"Do You Want to Know a Secret?", written by Lennon-McCartney and performed by The Beatles and taken into the top 10 by Billy J. Kramer and The Dakotas, was inspired by the tune "I'm Wishing" from Snow White and the Seven Dwarves.
+"Do You Want to Know a Secret?", written by Lennon-McCartney and performed by The Beatles and taken into the top 10 by Billy J. Kramer and The Dakotas, was inspired by the tune "I'm Wishing" from Snow White and the Seven Dwarfs.
 "Secret Love" had first been heard in the 1953 film Calamity Jane, sang by Doris Day.
 Kathy Kirby took her cover version to number four.
 "María Elena" started as an instrumental featured in the film Bordertown.

 Best-selling singles

 Until 1970 there was no universally recognised year-end best-sellers list.
-However in 2011 the Official Charts Company released a list of the best-selling single of each year in chart history from 1952 to date.
+However, in 2011 the Official Charts Company released a list of the best-selling single of each year in chart history from 1952 to date.
 According to the list, "She Loves You" by The Beatles is officially recorded as the biggest-selling single of 1963.
 "She Loves You" (1) was also ranked as the best-selling single of the decade, while "I Want to Hold Your Hand" (2) also ranked in the top 10 best-selling singles of the 1960s.
 "She Loves You" also stands as the 8th biggest-selling single of all time in the UK (as of December 2017).